JasonThomasData/genetic-algorithm-scheme/README.md

 It would be useful to not have to do anything twice.
 When generating an algorithm, why not create a string representation and then put that in a hash table.
 When the table reaches the theoretical maximum size then the solution space is exhausted.
 Hopefully this won't be needed and the solution will perform better than brute-force method

+It would be interesting to see the progress over time, so you could take the error of the top-performing tree/algorithm in each generation and then plot that against the number of generations.

 #### Some interesting results from real humans

 https://www.youtube.com/watch?v=pfa3MHLLSWI